Infrastructure as Code: Automated Deployments with Ansible

 This might be ringing a bell now—we forgot the ports.

-We want to map port 8888 inside the container as port 80 (the default web/http port) on the server:
+We want to map port 8888 inside the container as port 80 (the default web/HTTP port)

 - name: Run container